tallysmartins/docker-cudagl/README.md

 ### Installing docker

 Below we describe the steps to run it.
-There are further details that you can read here in this docker [README.md](docker/RREADME.md).

 __Step 1: Install docker__: Install a docker version >= 19.
 On Ubuntu 18.04 you can have it by installing the `docker.io` package.